TL;DR

 Agent 3: "Write unit tests for the billing module"

-All three run concurrently.
+All three can run concurrently.
 Each finishes with a branch you can review and merge.
-Running eight Codex tasks in parallel works too, but the cloud sandbox spin-up adds latency that Cursor avoids by running locally.
+Codex cloud tasks can also run asynchronously, but the ergonomics are PR/task oriented instead of editor-tab oriented.

 Get the weekly deep dive